Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Free.
 Simple.
 Secure.

-Michigan's state minimum car insurance requirements include bodily injury liability of $50,000 per person and $100,000 per accident, along with $10,000 for property damage.
-Michigan operates under a no-fault insurance system, meaning your own insurance covers your injuries and losses regardless of who caused the accident.
+Michigan's minimum car insurance requirements include bodily injury liability of $50,000 per person and $100,000 per accident, along with $10,000 for property damage liability per accident.
+Michigan operates under a no-fault insurance system, meaning your insurance covers your injuries and losses regardless of who caused the accident.
 Meeting minimum car insurance requirements is crucial for every driver.

-In Michigan, the average monthly cost for minimum coverage auto insurance is $72.
-For those seeking affordable options, checking out the cheapest car insurance in Michigan could be beneficial.
+The average monthly cost of minimum coverage auto insurance is $69.
+Choosing the cheapest car insurance in Michigan could benefit those seeking affordable options.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Michigan department of insurance to give you the most accurate cost data for a range of Michigan drivers.
+We analyzed data from Quadrant Information Services and the Michigan Department of Insurance to get the most accurate cost data for various Michigan drivers.

 recency icon